 It sounds very Zen but I can tell you that when the days are going well, I feel we are moving with the universe.
 But when things don’t work out, I feel the universe is just crapping on us!

 As I said, my intention is to blog at least once a month, I am doing my best to keep it going.
-The next few months, if not a year, I may be somewhat busier.
+In the next few months, if not a year, I may be somewhat busier.
 Please do come back and check for updates.

 With trust in the flow of life.